allo-protocol/allo-contracts/docs/contracts/round/RoundImplementation.md

 Instantiates a new round

-*encodedParameters  - _initAddress Related contract / wallet addresses  - _initRoundTime Round timestamps  - _feePercentage Fee percentage  - _matchAmount Amount of tokens in the matching pool  - _token Address of the ERC20/native token for accepting matching pool contributions  - _initMetaPtr Round metaPtrs  - _initRoles Round roles*
+*encodedParameters  - _initAddress Related contract / wallet addresses  - _initRoundTime Round timestamps  - _feePercentage Fee percentage  - _matchAmount Amount of tokens in the matching pool  - _token Address of the ERC20/native token for accepting matching pool contributions  - _initMetaPtr Round metaPtrs  - _initRoles Round roles  - _payoutEncodedParameters Optional bytes encoded parameters to be used for initializing the Payout Strategy*

 #### Parameters